Basic Approach to Corporate Governance

 Overview of the Corporate Governance Structure

-The monitoring function of the Board of Directors is strengthened through the framework in which independent outside directors are appointed and encouraged to fulfill their ability and insight, under the supportive arrangements such as in-depth prior briefing on the proposals to be discussed at the Board of Directors meetings and holding of periodical meetings with representative directors and internal officers.
-With respect to the auditing function, all audit & supervisory board members (including independent outside audit & supervisory board members) attend important meetings such as the Board of Directors meetings, while conducting effective audits over directors' execution of duties in coordination with the independent auditor and internal audit staff, to ensure management soundness.
-In addition, we have introduced the executive officer system (27 men and 3 women serve as executive officers and 8 executive officers concurrently hold the post of director) to clearly delineate the roles of business execution and monitoring, and to better reinforce business execution functions.
-This system enables us to speedily respond to changes in the operating environment.
+The monitoring function of the Board of Directors has been strengthened through a framework in which independent Outside Directors are appointed and encouraged to exercise their ability and insight, under the supportive arrangements such as in-depth prior briefing on the proposals to be discussed at the Board of Directors meetings and holding of periodical meetings with Representative Directors and internal officers.
+In order to further strengthen governance and incorporate diverse knowledge to stimulate business strategy discussions, it was resolved at the 29th Ordinary General Meeting of Shareholders to increase the ratio of independent Outside Directors in the Board of Directors to above one third.
+With respect to the auditing function, all audit & supervisory committee members (including full-time members) attend important meetings such as the Board of Directors meetings, while conducting effective audits over directors’ execution of duties in coordination with the independent auditor and internal audit staff, to ensure management soundness.
+In addition, we continue to maintain an executive officer system (28 men and 3 women serve as executive officers and 3 executive officers concurrently hold the post of director) to respond quickly to changes in the business environment by clearly delineating the roles of business execution and monitoring, and to better reinforce business execution functions.

 The Company has established the following framework so that outside directors and outside audit & supervisory board members can perform their duties, drawing on their management skills and insight as they participate in constructive discussions.